COVID-19 shows importance of emergency financial plans

-Do not hesitate to take advantage of extra help that is available, including food assistance, loan forbearance or other help, she said.
+Do not hesitate to take advantage of extra help that is available, including food assistance, loan forbearance or other help.
 Try to eliminate as many nonessential costs as possible.

 The emergency stimulus package can also help keep families from paying bills with a credit card, which typically would involve higher interest charges.